arachid/clockwize-and-leaderboard/README.md

 ```

 A score looks like this:
-- userId: a [Twitter snowflake](https://en.wikipedia.org/wiki/Snowflake_ID) id of size 8 bytes
+- userId: a [Twitter snowflake](https://en.wikipedia.org/wiki/Snowflake_ID) id of size 64 bits
-- score: an integer of 4 bytes
+- score: an integer of 32 bits
-- rank: an integer of 4 bytes
+- rank: an integer of 32 bits

-Total size per score: 16 byte
+Total size per score entry ~ 128 bits ~ 16 bytes

-Since our requirement is 10 million concurrent users, we can assume that the total number of users is 50 times that, so 500 million users.
-By the way, 500 million users represent the number of registered users in Fortnite.
+Interesting fact: 500 million users represent the number of registered users in Fortnite (active and inactive combined).
+Let's use this number for our estimation.

 `500 000 000 * 16bytes = 8 GB`

-To be conservative, since Redis Sorted Set uses a skip list and hashmap, we can double the size to 16 GB for the pointers, indexes and other overhead.
+To be conservative, since Redis Sorted Set uses a skip list and hashmap, we can double the size to 16 GB for the pointers, indexes and other overheads.

-Modern hardware can easily handle 16 GB of memory.
+Modern hardware can easily handle 16 GB of memory in one machine.
+However, we will use multiple machines for redundancy in our Redis cluster.
 16 GB is our worst-case scenario: load in memory all-time scores for all the registered users of a major game like Fortnite.
-We can optimize that; we don't need to load inactive users.
-However, our rough estimation demonstrates that we can use an in-memory solution to handle hundreds of millions of entries for a major game like Fortnite with low latency.
+Our rough estimation demonstrates that we can use an in-memory solution to handle hundreds of millions of users for a major game like Fortnite with low latency.

+To handle multiple queries simultaneously, Redis uses an [event-loop architecture](https://en.wikipedia.org/wiki/Event_loop), well-suited to handling thousands of requests per second per [redis node](https://redis.io/docs/latest/develop/reference/clients/).

 **Reconciliation: ** We can set up a daily cron job that replays some score updates from our Kafka queue and verifies that the score matches what we have in the database.
 That way, we can monitor our system consistency and detect bugs.